Buttermilk cake is light, tender and delicious when topped with fresh berries and whipped cream. Serve it with your favorite fruit or just by itself.

 - Turn oven to 350 degrees.

-- Spray a 9 inch spring form pan with non-stick spray.
+- Spray a 9 inch spring form pan or regular cake pan.
+Spray with non-stick spray.

 - Line the bottom with a 9 inch round of parchment paper.
 Spray the paper.

 - In a medium bowl sift together flour, baking powder, baking soda and salt.